Parents' RightsA brief summary of Procedural Safeguards for students with disabilities receiving special education services.

 School districts are responsible for identifying, locating and assessing students with disabilities enrolled in private schools by their parents.
 However, school districts are not required to provide special education or related services to these students.
 There is no entitlement for services, though some private schools and students attending private schools may receive some services from the school district.

-To obtain more information about parental rights or dispute resolution, including how to file a complaint, contact the California Department of Education, Special Education Division, Procedural Safeguards Referral Service, by telephoning 800-926-0648 or writing to:
+To obtain more information about parental rights or dispute resolution, including how to file a complaint, contact the California Department of Education, Special Education Division, Complaint Support Unit, by telephoning 800-926-0648 or writing to:

 California Department of Education